fallending/sys-odoo/doc/reference/cmdline.rst

 .. option:: -d <database>, --database <database>

-    database used when installing or updating modules.
+    database(s) used when installing or updating modules.
+    Providing a comma-separated list restrict access to databases provided in list.

 .. option:: -i <modules>, --init <modules>